Pathways to Permanence 2: Parenting Children Who Have Experienced Trauma and Loss ©

 Due to our current funding guidelines, outlined by the Ministry of Children, Community and Social Services, participants must be an adoptive parent (including parents pre adoption finalization) or a foster-to-adopt parent, and must have adopted through a children’s aid society, to attend our free Pathways program.

-Please note: we are working to make Pathways available to other parent types (Customary Care, Kinship, Legal Guardian), and hope to be able to offer them soon.
+Please note: we are always working to make Pathways available to all permanency parents (Foster, Customary Care, Kinship, Legal Guardian, International Adoptions, Private Adoptions), and hope to be able to offer more of them soon.
 If you would like to be kept in the loop on when these new offerings become available, please be sure to sign up for our waitlist and sign-up for our newsletter.

 How do I sign up?

-Click “register today” on the list of courses below to register for an upcoming session!
+Click on one of the courses below to sign up for an upcoming session!